Sonnet 53

 Writ in a dream, convinced these words endear.

-Yet should you ask what does this wordsmith mean?
+Should you then ask what does this wordsmith mean?

 Look in your glass, you are a poets dream.